testground/testground/README.md

      --help, -h  show help
 ```

+### Setting an environment file

+Testground automatically loads an `.env.toml` file at root of your source
+directory.
+It contains environment settings, such as:

+* AWS secrets and settings.
+* Builder and runner options.
+These are merged with values supplied via CLI, test plan manifests, and defaults.

+You can initialize a new `.env.toml` file by copying the prototype
+[`env-example.toml`](env-example.toml) supplied in this repo to your testground
+source root.
+Refer to the comments in that example for explanations of usage.

 ### Running the tests locally with TestGround

 To run a test locally, you can use the `testground run` command.
 Check what Test Plans are available in the `plans` folder